YMCA Of Greater Toronto | Youth Programs

 This program is dedicated to the advancement of Black Youth in the Greater Toronto Area (GTA) and aims to provide Black youth with the opportunity to develop socially and academically with the support of Black mentors and role models.

-To start, the Black Achievers mentorship program will bring together youth ages 14 to 19 who identify as Black, are high school students and live in the Kingston Galloway, Malvern and Dorset Park neighbourhoods in Scarborough.
+To start, the Black Achievers mentorship program will bring together youth ages 14 to 19 who identify as Black, are high school students and live in Scarborough communities.

 Interested in joining the program as a mentor or mentee please click on the tab specific to your interest.